An Essential Element? Bromine

 Bromine Toxicity: Bromism

 Bromine toxicity, or bromism, is a result of excessive bromine consumption or exposure.
 Bromism presents itself as neurological symptoms such as headache, slurred speech, confusion, hallucinations, stupor and coma.
 Although bromism is rarely seen today, it was common decades ago when bromine-containing medication was readily available.
 In many cases bromism was misdiagnosed and patients received higher doses of bromine to try and prevent the symptoms caused by bromine, only to make things worse.
-A serum bromide concentration >500 mg/L (Extremely High!!) is confirmatory for bromism.
-Symptoms are rarely seen below this level.
+A serum bromide concentration >500 mg/L is confirmatory for bromism; symptoms are rarely seen below this level.

 Human Studies

 Very few human studies have been completed, primarily because the effects of bromine at lower levels have yet to be elucidated.
-In one study 21 healthy volunteers were given 1 mg bromide/kg body weight (the current acceptable daily intake) for 8 weeks, and no significant changes were observed in serum hormone concentrations (thyroid hormones, cortisol, testosterone, estradiol, progesterone ).
-This study was repeated with concentrations of 0, 4 or 9 mg bromide/kg body weight, and a significant, but within normal range, increase in thyroid hormones was seen in female subjects at the highest supplement level.
+In one study, 21 healthy volunteers were given 1 mg bromide/kg body weight (the current acceptable daily intake) for 8 weeks, and no significant changes were observed in serum hormone concentrations (thyroid hormones, cortisol, testosterone, oestradiol, progesterone).
+This study was repeated with concentrations of 0, 4 or 9 mg bromide/kg body weight, and a significant — but within normal range — increase in thyroid hormones was seen in female subjects at the highest supplement level.

 Rat Studies

 Multiple rat studies have shown the toxic effects of bromine at high supplemental levels.
 It was demonstrated that during periods of iodine deficiency the symptoms of hypothyroidism were enhanced when high levels of bromide were added to the diet.
-In a similar study, high rat bromide intake resulted in decreased radioiodine accumulation and a reduced half-life of iodine from 92 to 30 hours in the thyroid.
-This was observed in both rats fed an iodine sufficient and iodine deficient diet.
+In a similar study, high rat bromide intake resulted in decreased radioiodine accumulation and a reduced half-life of iodine from 92 to 30 hours in the thyroid — observed in both iodine-sufficient and iodine-deficient diets.
 Breast milk iodine transfer in rats was also significantly decreased when bromine intake was increased.

 Conclusion